 - Policy proposal

 - Unofficial GW transcript (issued by the Student Services Hub; no web-based transcripts please)

 - Three (3) letters of recommendation

-To be considered for nomination, a complete application must have been submitted to the Center for Undergraduate Fellowships and Research through its application portal by November 15.
+To be considered for nomination, a complete application must have been submitted to the Center for Undergraduate Fellowships and Research through its application portal by third Friday of November.

-Applications from the selected GW nominees are due at the Truman Scholarship Foundation in early February.
+Applications from the selected GW nominees are due at the Truman Scholarship Foundation in first Tuesday in February.